 Founded in 1935, the American Civil Liberties Union of Iowa (until 2005, known as the Iowa Civil Liberties Union) is the nation’s fifth-oldest state affiliate of the national American Civil Liberties Union.
 The ACLU of Iowa is a non-profit membership organization that promotes and defends the values reflected in the Bill of Rights through public advocacy and outreach, lobbying, and litigation.
 It is dedicated to promoting and protecting the individual rights and freedoms ensured by the United States Constitution and Iowa Constitution.

 The ACLU of Iowa is a non-partisan organization that does not endorse or oppose candidates and does not contribute money to political campaigns.
 Rather, it relies solely upon the force of its moral arguments and the voices of its members to promote civil liberties in the state and federal legislatures.

 As a private organization, the ACLU of Iowa is funded entirely with membership dues and donations – it receives no government funding.
 Membership dues to the ACLU of Iowa are not tax-deductible.
-However, donations to the ACLU Foundation of Iowa are tax-deductible.
+However, donations to the ACLU Foundation of Iowa are tax deductible.

-The ACLU of Iowa is known from river to river as the voice of civil liberties and is uniquely dedicated to the broad defense of freedom and individual rights,
+The ACLU of Iowa is known from river to river as the voice of civil liberties and is uniquely dedicated to the broad defense of freedom and individual rights.